http://Thriveworks%20wins%20Yahoo!%20award%20for%20best%20online%20therapy%20services%20two%20years%20in%20a%20row.

 If you recognize some of these codependent behaviors and attitudes in your own life, know that there are better ways to feel loved, worthy, and competent than focusing upon other people.
 Usually, the first step toward freedom and away from codependency is focusing upon your own needs, feelings, and thoughts.
 It is okay to seek help for yourself, and you are not alone.
 Thriveworks Alpharetta is ready to be a support and a guide toward a healthier you.

-If you call our office to schedule therapy for codependency, know that you may be seeing your therapist the following day.
+If you call our office to schedule therapy for codependency, know that you may be able to meet with a therapist the same week.
 We also offer evening and weekend appointments, and our clients will never be put on a waitlist.
 We also work with many different insurance companies and accept many different plans.

 Is it time to leave codependency in the past?
 Call Thriveworks Alpharetta today.